-By Madeline Klein on June 1, 2017 in life hacks
+By Madeline Klein on August 18, 2021 in Life Hacks

 If the time has come to part ways with your vehicle and you're considering trading it in, we've got a few tips to help get you the best price.

 A little homework can go a long way when it comes to negotiating a sales price with a car dealership.
 Before you go, get a few estimates of how much your vehicle is worth.

 Online: KellyBlueBook and Edmunds.com are both great online tools to plug in your car's details and get a quote, but be aware of your own bias.
 While you may think your car is in "great" shape, a dealer may only qualify it as "good" and drop the value.